KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-SoccerLiveScore by 0m4r](https://github.com/0m4r/MMM-SoccerLiveScore)

-1. `github-traffic-action_cron-trigger.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. `github-traffic-action_manual-trigger.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-3. Typo - Found 'Magic Mirror' in file `MMM-SoccerLiveScore.js`: Replace it with `MagicMirror²`.
+1. Typo - Found 'Magic Mirror' in file `MMM-SoccerLiveScore.js`: Replace it with `MagicMirror²`.
-4. Typo - Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
+2. Typo - Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
-5. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+3. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Recommendation - Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
+4. Recommendation - Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
-7. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+5. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-Solar by tkrywit](https://github.com/tkrywit/MMM-Solar)